 The Definitive Map can be inspected, together with the accompanying Statement, at County Hall, Chichester.

-Copyright legislation prohibits photocopying the Map.
+Copyright legislation prohibits photocopying of the Map.
 We can, however, under licence to the Ordnance Survey, provide replacement copies of the map to parish, district or borough councils and extracts to individuals on request.
 There is a charge to individuals for this service.

 It may also be helpful to use the Public rights of way iMap.
 Although this online service is not the Definitive Map, it can be a helpful guide to find out more about a path's status or route.